AnyBody/anybody-tutorial/A_Getting_started/intro.rst

 -   The **Beta** folder contains models that are unfinished, but may still be useful.
 -   The **Examples** folder contains many models of various activities of daily living, and it is likely that you will find a model that is similar to your own end goal.
+-   The **MocapExamples** folder contains models utilizing the AnyMoCap framework.
+If you have your own motion capture data this is a good place to start, whether you want to analyze multi trial/subject MoCap data or a single subject wearing an inertial MoCap suit.
 -   The **Validation** folder contains models that have been used for validation purposes, typically by comparison of the model predictions with experimental measurements.